Optibus/playback/README.md

 same pull request.

 Please note that as of now this framework is compatible with both Python 2 and 3, hence any changes should keep that.
-We use the six frameworks to help keep this support.
+We use the ״six״ framework to help keep this support.

 To contribute, please review our [contributing policy](https://github.com/Optibus/playback/blob/main/CONTRIBUTING.md).